PankajKarki/Data-Science-portfolio/README.md

 	- __R__
 		- [Exploratory Data Analysis of Behavioral Risk Factor Surveillance System](https://rpubs.com/Pankajkarki786/369090): Exploratory analysis of the BRFSS-2013 data set, focusing on investigating the relationship between education and eating habits, sleep and mental health, and smoking, drinking and general health of a person.
-		- [Data Visualization: Human Development and Corruption](https://rpubs.com/Pankajkarki786/369261) : Using the GSS (General Social Survey) dataset to infer if, in the year 2012, were men, of 18 years or above in the United States, more likely to oppose sex education in public schools than women.
+		- [Inference Statistics with GSS data](https://rpubs.com/Pankajkarki786/369261) : Using the GSS (General Social Survey) dataset to infer if, in the year 2012, were men, of 18 years or above in the United States, more likely to oppose sex education in public schools than women.
-		- [Data Visualization: Corruption and Human Development](https://rpubs.com/Pankajkarki786/369270): A scatter plot for the relationship between the 'Human Development Index' and the 'Corruption Perceptions Index' of countries.
+		- [Data Visualization: Human Development and Corruption](https://rpubs.com/Pankajkarki786/369270): A scatter plot for the relationship between the 'Human Development Index' and the 'Corruption Perceptions Index' of countries.
 		- [Moneyball: Analysing and replacing lost players](https://rpubs.com/Pankajkarki786/369305): Exploration of baseball data for the year 2001 to look at replacements for key players lost by the Oakland A's in 2001.
 Inspired by the book/movie: Moneyball.